JoelLefkowitz/quickdocs/README.md

 grunt format
 ```

-Before commiting new code:
+Before committing new code:

 ```bash
 grunt precommit
 ```

-This will run linters, formaters, generate a test coverage report and the sphinx configuration.
+This will run linters, formatters, tests, generate a test coverage report and the sphinx configuration.

+## Continuous integration

+This repository uses Travis CI to build and test each commit.
+lint, test, test-docs can be built, generate coverage
+formatting and writing/generating docs

 ## Versioning

 This repository adheres to semantic versioning standards.
-For more inforamtion on semantic versioning visit [SemVer][semver].
+For more information on semantic versioning visit [SemVer][semver].

 Bump2version is used to version and tag changes.
 For example: